medcomdk/dk-medcom/input/pagecontent/index.md

-# Implementation guide for MedCom FHIR Messaging
+### Implementation guide for MedCom FHIR Messaging

 ### Introduction

-Test of relative links [relativepath](MedComs_FHIR-meddelelser_og_forsendelseskuvert.md)

 This implementation guide is provided by MedCom to describe the use of FHIR &reg;&copy; in message based exchange of data in Danish healthcare.